marcogenovaunicredit/simple-node-app/README.md

 > - N: web site not operative
 >
 > if the property is *not defined* the strategy used is the **N**
+>
+> The base of the swagger docs configuration is defined in the file *swagger-base-definition.json* in the root directory of the project.

 ## Dependencies: